Terms of Sale

 6.4.
 Responsible party

-You remain the responsible party for determining the purpose and means of our processing of your data, including that processing will not place us in breach of any laws.
+We are the responsible party for determining the purpose and means of our processing of your data, and that processing for the purpose of providing the goods to you will not place us in breach of any laws.

 6.5.
 Trans-border flows of your data

 You consent to us transferring your data across a country border to enable us to comply with our obligations under the agreement.
-You are solely responsible for determining that any transfer of your data across a country border complies with the applicable laws.
+Any transfer of your data across a country border will comply with the applicable laws.

 You agree to indemnify, defend, and hold us harmless (and those related to us and our personnel, co-branders or other partners) from and against any claim, demand, loss, damage, cost, or liability (including legal costs) arising out of or relating to you failing to comply with your obligations under this clause.
 If permissible under applicable law, legal costs will be on an attorney and own client basis.